Skip to content

 Benefits

-• Individuals who are unable to detect changes of context or may not realize that the context has changed are less likely to become disoriented while navigating a site.
+• Individuals who are unable to detect changes of context or who may not realize that the context has changed are less likely to become disoriented if they initiate the change themselves.
 For example:

 • individuals who are blind or have low vision may have difficulty knowing when a visual context change has occurred, such as a new window popping up.
 In this case, warning users of context changes in advance minimizes confusion when the user discovers that the back button no longer behaves as expected.